bhasevambit/whisper_cpp_speech_recognition_practice/README.md

 ## Note

 - This repository is used below commands.
-Please install below commands.
+Please install below packages.

   - `gcc`
   - `g++`